PSC 400: Data Analytics for Political Science

 • Predicting Outcomes, Causality with Observational Data, Linear Regression

-• Spatial Data, Network Data, Text as Data (We will choose some of those topics based on student interest)
+• Spatial Data, Network Data, Text as Data, Website Scraping (We will choose some of those topics based on student interest)

 • Data Analysis Paper Workshop